Kirlovon/devil-backdoor/README.md

 In **Build** folder you can find 2 files: **build_x86.cmd** and **build_x64.cmd**.
 Run one of this files, to build backdoor.

 ***
 ###### Devil-Backdoor project is for informational purposes only!
-You take full responsibility for using this sofware!
+You take full responsibility for using this software!
 ***